GlVerdugo/ProyectoFinal/heart_disease_prediction/README.md

 ### Individual Fastapi and Use Deployment

-* Run the next command to start the Titanic API locally
+* Run the next command to start the Hearth disease API locally

     ```bash
     uvicorn heart_disease_prediction.api.main:app --reload